JimmyJHickey/jimmyjhickey.com/_posts/2020-02-16-ST702-Estimators-Cramer-Rao.md

 	\end{align}
 $$

 By the factorization theorem $X_{(1)}$ is sufficient.
-Now we can how that it is complete.
+Now we can show that it is complete.
 First, we need its distribution.

 $$